Skip to main content

 The user describes intent in natural language.
 The AI translates to UB tool calls.
 The AI summarizes results back.

-Pattern 3: AI as judge
+Pattern 3: AI as evaluator

 What is next